neilkatin/lah-cert-positions-guide/source/scribe.md

 ## Material Needed

-This material is stored in the Incident Command Plastic Bin
+This material is stored in the Planning Scribe Plastic Bin

 * Vest
 * Large plastic bag